Bacalar Lagoon Mexico: The Complete Travel Guide

 Further south at about 20 minutes drive, you will find Xcalak is another piece of paradise for divers, but if you just want to enjoy the beach, just change the destination.

-I didn’t have the time to check out Xcalak hotels, therefore, I cannot be helpful on that one.
+I didnโt have the time to check out Xcalak hotels; therefore, I cannot be of any help with that one.

 14. Take a day trip to Chetumal

-Although the city of Chetumal is everything but pretty, you should take some time to pass by and visit the ancient Mayan ruins of Oxtankah, located only 30 minutes drive from the city.
+Although the city of Chetumal is anything but pretty, you should take some time to pass by and visit the ancient Mayan ruins of Oxtankah, located only 30 minutes drive from the city.

-Just keep in mind that during the rainy season the site of Oxtankah is infested by famished mosquitos and the repellent is not even enough.
-I was there in my sweater with 80°F (30°C) and I run through the site to escape from them.
+Just keep in mind that during the rainy season, the site of Oxtankah is infested by famished mosquitoes, and the repellent is not even enough.
+I was there in my sweater at 80ยฐF (30ยฐC), and I ran through the site to escape from them.

-Besides that, it’s a pretty site to explore and immerse in a lush jungle.
+Besides that, it’s a pretty site to explore and immerse yourself in a lush jungle.

-To reach Oxtanka you will need to have your own vehicle, that’s why I suggest renting a car to go to Bacalar, to explore so many amazing places.
+To reach Oxtankah, you will need to have your vehicle; that’s why I suggestย renting a carย to go to Bacalar, to explore so many amazing places.

 Discover Cars Mexico Review

-In the previous section, I mentioned that spending one day in one of Bacalar Beaches (which are actually called “balnearios”) is one of the MUST DO in Bacalar, besides joining the amazing sailing tours on the water.
+In the previous section, I mentioned that spending one day on one of Bacalar’s Beaches (which are actually called “balnearios”) is one of the MUST DOs in Bacalar, besides joining the amazing sailing tours on the water.

-Since there are many balnearios I thought should dedicate an entire section to this topic.
+Since there are manyย balnearios,ย I thought I should dedicate an entire section to this topic.

 In Bacalar, there are no beaches, actually.
 You have access to the water mainly from wooden platforms that have been built to facilitate access to the lagoon.

-Many hotels have them and they also offer a day pass where you can use their facilities and piers to get to the waters.
+Many hotels have them, and they also offer a day pass where you can use their facilities and piers to get to the water.

-But there are also private spaces where there is no hotel, just cabañas, beach chairs, and platforms, usually, they are also equipped with hammocks, and in many cases, they have a small restaurant with local dishes, which is low season is only open during the weekend.
+But there are also private spaces where there is no hotel, just cabaรฑas, beach chairs, and platforms, usually, they are also equipped with hammocks, and in many cases, they have a small restaurant with local dishes, which is only open during the low season, usually only open during the weekend.

-Here below there is a list of the ones I have explored.
-These below offer a better substitute to the overcrowded and overpriced Los Rapidos, where even locals believe they are not doing anything to protect the delicate ecosystem of Bacalar Lagoon.
+Below is a list of the ones I have explored.
+These ones offer a better alternative to the overcrowded and overpriced Los Rapidos, where even locals believe they are not doing enough to protect the delicate ecosystem of the Bacalar Lagoon.
 And, if I may say that, they are also quite rude.

 15. Balneario Cocalitos

-The local is very strict and look after their conservation.
+The locals are very strict and look after their conservation.

-At this particular point, you can lay and sunbathe on the mown and get in the water by a man-made entrance and walk through that form into the natural swimming pool of different shades of blue.
+At this particular point, you can lie and sunbathe on the mown grass, get in the water by a man-made entrance, and walk through that form into the natural swimming pool of different shades of blue.

-Here is where you can also find the famous Bacalar swings where you can have fun playing while enjoying the spectacular soothing view.
-The cost of the entrance is 25 pesos (1.25 USD approximately).
+Here is where you can also find the famous Bacalar swings, where you can have fun playing while enjoying the spectacular, soothing view.
+The cost of the entrance is 25 pesos (approximately 1.25 USD).

 16. Balneario Municipal

-This is the Bacalar Public beach although it’s not properly a beach.
-It’s very close to the town center, on the waterside, of course.
+This is the Bacalar Public beach, although itโs not a proper beach.
+Itโs very close to the town center, on the waterside, of course.

-It’s a huge green space with a patio and a long pier, where you can lay down by the water and swim from there.
+Itโs a huge green space with a patio and a long pier, where you can lie down by the water and swim from there.

 17. Explore Balneario Sac-ha